Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 ```
 #### Complex Types

-Olang supports a variety of complex types such as`Arrays`,`Slice`,`Tuples`,`Structs`,`Enumerations`,`Map`。
+Ola supports a variety of complex types such as`Arrays`,`Slice`,`Tuples`,`Structs`,`Enumerations`,`Map`。

 ##### Arrays

-Olang supports statically typed arrays.
+Ola supports statically typed arrays.
 The data types of array elements must be consistent, and the array size must be determined at compile time.

 Array elements are numbered from zero and are accessed using`[index]`for addressing.